yidanzhao00/Natural-Gas-Price-Tendency-Analysis/README.md

 8. Other monthly data files are stored in *Other_natural_resources_data* folder, which contains oil, butane, ethane, etc. data that need to be clened in excel first before merging into 1 csv file.

+- **Python cleaning**
+1. Check the data type of all columns:

+Example: daily_df.dtypes

+2. Convert date column into datetime objects if they are not in datetime type already:

+Example:
+price_df['Date'] = pd.to_datetime(price_df['Date'])

+3. Renaming all columns to add underscores

+Example:
+daily_df.columns=daily_df.columns.str.replace(' ', '_')

+4. Handling missing values
+If it's reasonble to assume the last missing value is similar to the last available value, replace missing values (NaNs) using forward fill or backward fill

+Example:
+df.fillna(method='ffill')  # Forward fill
+df.fillna(method='bfill')  # Backward fill

 ### 2. Exploratory Data Analysis